rprithvii/rprithvii/README.md

 ### Hi there 👋

-I'm currently learning AWS SageMaker to implement deep learning models Reach out to me for collaborations
+I'm currently learning building Agentic AI applications on LLMs from AWS Bedrock Reach out to me for collaborations

 <!--